NLESC-JCER/cpp2wasm/README.md

 };
 ```

-Before we can handle the message we need to import the Web Assembly module.
+Before we can handle the message we need to import the WebAssembly module.

 ```{.js file=src/js/worker.js}
 // this JavaScript snippet is stored as src/js/worker.js